AttorneysKatherine Lacy Crosby Brian F. Haara Dustin E. Meek Jon Salomon David Tachau Melissa M. Whitehead

 Some of Jon’s recent matters include representation of the Kentucky Secretary of State and State Board of Elections in connection with various constitutional challenges related to the Kentucky General Assembly's legislative redistricting process and Kentucky's ballot access framework, representation of neighboring property owners in connection with proposed real estate developments, representation of the largest U.S. provider of workforce services in a lawsuit involving the State of Indiana’s efforts to modernize its welfare system, representation of a national banking association in its role as trustee for the University of Kentucky’s long-term disability plan, advising family members in litigation involving ownership and control of numerous closely held companies, and the prosecution of a wage and hour class action lawsuit.

 Community and Personal Activities

 Before law school, Jon served in President William J. Clinton’s administration as a member of the White House advance staff, and has continued to serve as an aide to President Clinton and Secretary Hillary Rodham Clinton.
 Jon has also worked in the presidential campaigns of Gen. Wesley K. Clark (Ret.), Senator John F. Kerry and Secretary Clinton.

 Jon maintains a strong interest in public service and is active in the Louisville community.
 In 2016, Southern Living magazine recognized Jon as one of fifty "Southerners of the Year."

-Jon is a graduate of the Leadership Louisville Class of 2011, a partner of the Truman National Security Project, and serves on the Board of Directors of the Waterfront Botanical Gardens.
+Jon is a graduate of the Leadership Louisville Class of 2011, a partner of the Truman National Security Project, and serves as Vice President of the Waterfront Botanical Gardens.